 1. Where you attend school will impact the amount of debt you take on

-According to the College Scorecard, the average Doctor of Medicine (M.D.) debt from Dongguk University Los Angeles is $42,682.
-We know from our 300-plus physician clients that this is a bit of a fairytale.
-The average debt from M.D. students graduating from St. George’s University School of Medicine is $351,128.
+Typical debt for an in state medical school is about $200,000.
+The average debt for M.D. students graduating from St. George’s University School of Medicine is $351,128.
 The difference in tuition varies from school to school.
 Even with forgiveness, it’s worth your time to find a program that meets your needs and won’t land you in the $300,000-plus range for debt.
 You can start by looking at a list of 10 Cheapest Medical Schools.

 2. The loans you take out can impact your forgiveness eligibility